SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 ### External clocks
 Thankfully, these are simpler: Just keep the high frequencty trace short, and make sure that you provide the decoupling capacitor the datasheet asks for.
 Most often I see 0.01uF specified.
 There's usually a pin, pulled up internally, that will disable it when brought low.
-Make sure you donn't connect that to ground.
+Make sure you don't connect that to ground.
 Be careful about the orientation, too, since they are rectangular, and can be rotated 180 degrees with all the pads lining up.
 This will swap Vcc and Ground.
 Like most ICs, that will destroy them almost instantly, and present a near-short to the power supply.

 So with the added simplicity, one might wonder why they are so uncommon.
 There are several reasons:
 1. They are power hogs.
 10-25 mA is normal, 50mA is not unheardof.